-The Role of a Client-Side Project Manager in ERP Implementations
+The Role of a Client-Side Project Manager & Why ERP Projects Need One

 The client-side PM is a vital contributor, no matter the size and scope of your project.
 This role represents the client’s interests; ensures directives and priorities are kept in focus; works closely with the project team to drive work forward; and facilitates communication from the client’s perspective about the desired project direction.